pzmarzly/x11-input-mirror/README.md

 ## X11 grabbing workaround

 Since version 0.3, Chromium-based browsers work out-of-the-box, but you need to decrease `keyboard_and_clicks_interval_ms` (I recommend 1 ms now).
-If you need maximum performance, you can reverse commits "use slower method to grab clicks..." and "remove unnecessary Xephyr stuff", and use Xephyr workaround for Chromium-based browsers.
+If you need maximum performance, you can reverse commits "use slower method to grab clicks...", "update default grabber config values" and "remove unnecessary Xephyr stuff", and use Xephyr workaround for Chromium-based browsers.

 ## Misc